htarold/openvent/README.md

 Insp/exp time should be set using rotary potentiometers, the position of which is read by the microcontroller each cycle.
-Instead of showing the time on a display, the position of the knob on the potentiometer indicates clearly the time duration set.
+Instead of showing the time on a display, the position of the knob on the potentiometer will indicate clearly the time duration set.

 These two potentiometers are the only 2 electronic controls on the system.
 In addition, weight on the gasometer controls insp pressure, and PEEP delivery tube insertion depth controls exp pressure.

+Gasometer weight may be replaced by constant tension springs (or their facsimile) in order to reduce reaction time.

 Mechanical potentiometers obviate the need for display software: less code means less code that can go wrong.
 Probably only a couple